 BS in Biology, MSEd in Education and Human Development

 Nolan Flores has worked at Wayne Central School District for 11 years now.
-A District representative noticed Flores potential at a job fair held by The College at Brockport, offering him a job before he even walked across the stage for graduation.
+A District representative noticed Flores potential at a job fair held by SUNY Brockport, offering him a job before he even walked across the stage for graduation.
 But, Nolan didn't always know that he wanted to teach.
 It wasn't until after he went to Harlem, NY as an undergraduate biology major to perform a gel electrophoresis lab for inner-city students that he realized how the gratification of teaching.

 "Seeing how much the student's loved the experiment sparked my switch to education," Nolan said.
 "I chose to transfer to Brockport because of the Education department's great reputation in the area.
 Many of my favorite teachers attended Brockport and they all highly recommended it."

 At the College, Nolan grew as a student and teacher thanks to the incredible professors that influenced him along the way.
 Nolan still maintains his relationship with the College; helping set up research and internships for his students.
 For example, Nolan's former professor, Dr. Laurie Cook, specializes in cell biology.
 When one of Nolan's previous students came to him looking for an opportunity to explore research in that field, he reached out to Dr. Cook and helped secure them a spot in her lab.

 The main reason Nolan chose to pursue his master's degree at Brockport was because of Dr. Peter Veronesi.
 As an undergraduate, Nolan took a few classes with Dr. Veronesi and quickly realized that he wanted to continue his studies under him.
 Nolan decided to attend graduate school at Brockport and later took his capstone and wrote his advanced thesis with Dr. Veronesi and he still has a heavy influence on Nolan today.